CulturesSupports/CulturesSupports/README.md

 - Evenening
 - Morning

-- - - Please Show Cautions about time consumptions together with the use of the softwarw
+- - - Please Show Cautions about time consumptions together with the use of the software
     - - - Stay Smart and Think Safely Use Cases
         - - -  This is not you life and should only be used with low time consumptions and dont work to hessitate things to be done
+            -  - -  Have A Healthy Time Consumption for Eyes and Mental Health and Screen time Use on Computers and Mobile

 ----------